By Proceeding you agree with our Terms & Conditions

 After dealer has dealt 10 cards each to the players, everyone gets in action in a clockwise turn to draw a card from pile and discard one from the hand to the table.
 Only objective of doing so is to make winning combination of cards as per few prescribed rules.

-The rules of traditional Rummy are dead easy to be understood in minutes and head for the game straightaway.
+The traditional Rummy rules are dead easy to be understood in minutes and head for the game straightaway.
 The first and foremost thing that one has to understand while playing Traditional Rummy is that the cards in each suit rank low to high in the order: Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen and King.
 Ace can be used as 1 or a face card when forming the sets.

-All strategy of matching and discarding the cards leads to from a good meld which means:
+All strategy of matching and discarding the cards leads to from a good meld which means

 A player may also choose to "lay off" some cards on an existing meld.
 This means adding cards from your hand to the melds placed on table previously by you or the other players.
 Although there is no limit to the number of cards you can lay off but the cards added must form a legitimate meld.